akirco/upscaler/README.md

 # super-resolution - upscaler

-> currently is single task processing mode.
+> tip: the sourecode is updated to use worker,but the latest release is not.

 ## install